datnguye/dbterd/README.md

 ## ⚙️ Configuration Files

-Tired of typing the same CLI arguments repeatedly? `dbterd` supports configuration files to streamline your workflow!
+Tired of typing the same CLI arguments repeatedly?
+Your fingers deserve better. `dbterd` supports configuration files to streamline your workflow!

 ```bash
 # Initialize a configuration file